VIEWESMART/ESP32-Arduino/examples/4.0inch/Libraries/lvgl/docs/overview/style-props.md

 </ul>

 ### layout
-Set the layout of the object.
+Set the layout if the object.
 The children will be repositioned and resized according to the policies set for the layout.
 For the possible values see the documentation of the layouts.
 <ul>
 <li style='display:inline; margin-right: 20px; margin-left: 0px'><strong>Default</strong> 0</li>
 <li style='display:inline; margin-right: 20px; margin-left: 0px'><strong>Inherited</strong> No</li>